thais-neu/Thais-learning-code/NCBI_data_retrieval.md

 Login to discovery.
 SRA toolkit is an available module in the Lotterhos cluster.

-*Here, I downloaded, installed and configured the SRA toolkit on my desktop and used it to download the SRA files to my desktop, then I uploaded the files to Discovery through Globus (see below).
+*Here, I downloaded, installed and configured the SRA toolkit on my desktop and used it to download the SRA files to my desktop, then I uploaded the files to Discovery through Globus.
 But the  SRA toolkit is available on Discovery so should be able to get it from NCBI directly to Discovery folder.*